 5 June 2019

-The Driving (Persons with Dementia) Bill would require doctors to inform the driving licensing authority when a patient is diagnosed with dementia.
-It would also require drivers diagnosed with dementia to undertake a supplementary driving assessment.
-The overall aim is to ensure driving licences reflect medical conditions and enhance road safety.
+This Bill would require doctors to tell the Driver and Vehicle Licensing Agency (DVLA) if a patient is diagnosed with dementia.
+It would also require people diagnosed with dementia to complete a supplementary driving assessment.
+The aim is to improve road safety by ensuring a driver’s fitness to drive is reviewed after a dementia diagnosis.

 Generated 21 February 2026